denten-books/plain-text/2-device.md

 the ability to take on differing internal symbolic configurations.
 It can imitate a clock, an abacus, a scale, a book.
-In a later paper that links computing machinery and intelligence, Turing implied also that his machine could eventually simulate human thought, because as we saw human thought is in itself a type of a symbolic manipulation [@turing_computing_1950].[^ln1-compete]
+In a later paper that links computing machinery and intelligence, Turing implied also that his machine could eventually simulate human thought, because he saw the mind as another way of manipulating symbols [@turing_computing_1950].[^ln1-compete] Are minds just types of Turing machines or are Turing machines a kind of mind?
+Turing leaves the door open for either possibility.
 The universal Turing machine finally encapsulates a model of computation itself.
 It is capable of computing anything computable.
 In substituting the concept of computability with "effective computability" Turing's paper belongs to the annals of mathematical theory.
-But, it continues to elicit conflicting responses widely because much of it contains also the tantalizing possibilities that bare on symbolic manipulation generally, including ideas about human cognition and comprehension.
+It continues to elicit conflicting responses widely because much of it contains also the tantalizing possibilities that bear on symbolic manipulation generally, including ideas about human cognition and comprehension.
 From its opening lines, we are asked to consider the similarity between humans and machines in the process of thinking.
 Turing consistently describes machine states in terms of "states of mind," "awareness," and "memory."
 These descriptions hint at the impact of computation more broadly, beyond mathematical theory.
-Besides offering a mathematical proof, the paper embarks on an experimental, ludic even, enterprise in the spirit of Wittgenstein's playful experimentation, which often involved altered states of mind, drugs, delirium, madness, and outright deception.
+Besides offering mathematical proof, the paper embarks on an experimental, ludic even, enterprise in the spirit of Wittgenstein's playful experimentation, which often involved altered states of mind, drugs, delirium, madness, and outright deception.

-Reconstructing the influence of Wittgenstein's thought on Turing confirms the unexpected place of Turing's "On Computability" in the conversation about language, mental states like pain, reading, and the structure of comprehension.
+Reconstructing the influence of Wittgenstein's thought on Turing affirms the unexpected place of Turing's "On Computability" in the conversation about language, reading, and the structure of comprehension.
 Seen in the light of Wittgenstein's philosophy, Turing's work and consequently the early history of computing acquires a broader significance, beyond the narrow confines of the *Entscheidungsproblem*, the problem the paper addressed explicitly.
 In 1936, on the eve of World War II, Turing imagined more than a formula: it was a thing that could explore the limits of theory, and a theory that identified a new class of emerging things.
-Through Turing's well-documented involvement in Government Code and Cypher School (GC&CS) at Bletchley Park, actual Turing machines changed the nature of
-warfare: used at first to break encrypted military communications and then to compute missile trajectories.
+Through Turing's well-documented involvement in Government Code and Cypher School (GC&CS) at Bletchley Park, actual Turing machines changed the nature of warfare: used at first to break encrypted military communications and then to compute missile trajectories.
 But as I have argued here, Turing machines also changed humanity's relationship to symbolic thought.
-They belong to an intellectual tradition of distinctly humanist thinking about reading, writing, text, and interpretation.
+They belong also to an intellectual tradition of distinctly humanist thinking about reading, writing, text, and interpretation.

 ## Device